 Rewards for good choices at Sennen can be both individual and collective.
 When children demonstrate individual positive behaviour they may be rewarded by:

-- Gold slip home - Certificate in celebration assembly (linked to whole school value) - Teacher's own rewards e.g. sticker chart, raffle tickets, chance cards, Dojo points etc.
+- Gold slip home - Raffle tickets where reading books are the prize - Teacher's own rewards e.g. sticker chart, raffle tickets, chance cards, Dojo points etc.